canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 **Use object mothers to create input test values.** Have a factory method or property holding a ready-to-use input object.
 Then, change what you need to match the scenario under test.

 **Prefer Builders to create complex object graphs.** Object mothers are fine if you don't have lots of variations of the object being constructed.
-If that's the case, use the Builder pattern.
+If that's the case, use the [Builder pattern]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}).
 Compose builders to create complex objects in your tests.

-<div class="message">Do you want to see examples of Object Mothers and Builders?
-Check <a href="/2021/04/26/CreateTestValuesWithBuilders/">How to create test data with the Builder pattern </a> where we test a credit card validator.</div>

 ## 5. On Stubs and Mocks